The 4 most effective email templates to follow up on outstanding invoices

 Private entity – Private entity

 A payment is an agreed settlement between a payer and a payee for a good or service offered.
 It is the conjoining link between the payer and the payee.
 A payment balances the equation after a good has been sold for everyone to gain.
-Payments could be made in cash, cheque, bank transfer, direct debit, or electronic payment.
-Chaser will help automate payment collection, minimise the resources used when following up on payments, and help sustain a fair cash flow.
+Payments are financial transactions that could be made in cash, cheque, bank transfer, money order, direct debit, or electronic payment.

 We pay for the goods and services we consume as agreed with the good or service provider.
 The recipient of the goods or service is the payer as they hand out a financial settlement for the goods, while the payee is often the party issuing the invoice or simply offering their services or selling their goods.
 Here, whether services are provided on credit or in cash does not determine the payer and payee.

-This is among the areas where one needs to be most careful because a slight mistake could easily go unnoticed for a longer period and consequently lead to losses.
-Bank transactions require an account number for both the payer and the payee.
+This is among the areas where one needs to be most careful because a slight financial transaction mistake could easily go unnoticed for a longer period and consequently lead to losses.
+Bank transactions require a bank account number for both the payer and the payee.
 The account from which money is wired often represents the payer, whereas the account into which money is wired often represents the payee.
 Mixing up their account numbers or using an entirely foreign account number is very common.
 This breeds unaccountability, thus requiring keen attention while differentiating between the two.

 The firm organisation representing the employer is the payer, as they reward the employee for services delivered to the firm either by direct deposits or by drafting a check.
 The employee receiving the payment or the cheque is the payee.
-It is also essential to distinguish between the payer, the payee, and the holder of the bond or promissory note, as this determines who can properly utilise the funds.
+It is also essential to distinguish between the payer, the payee, and the holder of the bond or promissory note, as this determines who can properly utilise the money.

 It may seem easy to distinguish between a payer or payor and a payee, but it can often be puzzling.
 In some scenarios, like on bonds, bills, and promissory notes, the law clearly states who has the right to the funds represented on the bill.
 The payer and the payee have to be indicated when making payments to avoid confusion, which could also breed mistrust among business people, mistaking the error for a fraudulent attempt.
-It is essential to cross-check these features during payment.
+It is essential to cross-check these features during payment

 Chaser is out on a mission to ensure the payee within a business structure receives their payment efficiently and comfortably.
 In this way, payees are guaranteed to be settled in the transaction, which stands to improve cash flows and protect brand and client relations.